 RACE INFORMATION – WIMBLEDON COMMON HALF MARATHON

-Please note that for this event we will need to start the race in 4 waves with 3 minutes wait in between waves.
-This is to ease congestion and bottle necks.
+Please note that for this event we will need to start the race in 4 waves with a 3 minute gap in between waves.
+This is to ease congestion on the course

 9.30AM: < 1.45 TARGET TIME

 All pre-entries will be assigned a number and chip in a race packet.
 To collect your race packet, you need to make your way down to the registration desk between 8.15am – 9.05am.
 It will take around 15 minutes to collect your number and drop your bag off.
 The earlier you get there, the more efficient we will be on the day.

 We start at 9.30am sharp.
 You will only need one number attached to the front of your shirt.
 If you have your own pins then that would be great, but we will have supplies if needed.
 Your timing chip will also be in the envelope, this needs to be attached to your shoe as per the instructions on the back of the chip.
 Please make sure you keep your number and chip on at all times during the race.
 At the finish you can dispose of your chip (we do not need to collect them back).

 When you collect your race packs, please take a couple of minutes to fill out the brief runner Information form which can be found printed on the back of your bib.
 This will help us greatly in case of an emergency!